 3. Web Development

 Similar to the idea of software development, web development is specific to the production of websites.
 This may include jobs such as database management, web programming, and web design.
 Just as you are reading this article on a website, one of the greatest feats done by web designers is making websites easy to explore and informative.
-Additionally, your ability as a writer to keep information easy to read and flowing is imperative to any good website.
+Additionally, your ability as a writer to keep information easy to read and flow is imperative to any good website.

 4. Networks and Systems